ramsey/uuid/docs/nonstandard.rst

 For these cases, ramsey/uuid provides a special functionality to handle these alternate, nonstandard forms.

-Version 6: Ordered-time
+Version 6: Reordered Time
-    This is a proposed version of UUID that combines the features of a :ref:`version 1 UUID <rfc4122.version1>` with a *monotonically increasing* UUID.
+    This is a new version of UUID that combines the features of a :ref:`version 1 UUID <rfc4122.version1>` with a *monotonically increasing* UUID.
 For more details, see :ref:`nonstandard.version6`.